prajwalvp/mesos_setup/README.md

-# mesos_setup

-Dockerfile for Pulsar Search Pipeline using Mesos and Marathon
+Dockerfile for Pulsar Search Pipeline using Peasoup and Pika